boostpro/boost-release/libs/iterator/doc/iterator_adaptor_ref.rst

 ..
 Version 1.4 of this ReStructuredText document corresponds to n1530_, the paper accepted by the LWG for TR1.

 ..
 Copyright David Abrahams, Jeremy Siek, and Thomas Witt 2003.
-All rights reserved.

 .. parsed-literal::